Top Puerto Rican Festivals: Celebrating Culture, Music, and Cuisine

 Traditional Puerto Rican Dances

 When you think of Puerto Rican festival highlights, the island’s traditional dances are the real showstoppers.
 These dances are a lively celebration of Puerto Rico’s rich cultural heritage.
-Let’s groove through some of the most iconic dances: Salsa, Merengue, Danza, and the dynamic duo, Plena and Bomba.
+Let’s groove through some of the most dances: Salsa, Merengue, Danza, and the dynamic duo, Plena and Bomba.

 Salsa: The Energetic Dance